How to Test a Mobile Website Using LambdaTest

 What if you are not interested in paid options?
 Well, then it is time for you to turn from Device Testing Labs to Emulators and Simulators.

 Android Emulator and iOS Simulator – They include default web browsers for figuring a valuable approximation regarding your website’s performance and appearance.
 You can’t have exact statistics related to page loading time or performance under real network scenario.
 Other than that they are a pretty viable to mobile testing.
 You can perform both Emulator and Simulator testing for free at LambdaTest without being hassled by the thought of setting up VM’s or worrying about licences.
+You can also go for responsive design checker such as LT Browser to check mobile view of website

 At the end, it is all about SPEED!